elkasztano/sparkypi/README.md

 You'll need

-* a Raspberry Pi 4B (other models haven't been tested yet)
+* a Raspberry Pi 4B or 5 (other models haven't been tested yet)
 * a 433 Mhz transmitter module, like the FS1000A

 Tested with the following target devices: